Ho Chi Minh City

 Is there any beach near Ho Chi Minh City?

-You will be pleasantly surprised to discover breathtaking beaches which are only within a 2 to 3-hour drive from the city.
-Situated 100km East of Saigon, Vung Tau Beach is considered the most popular one with a wide range of budget to luxury hotels and resorts, which is perfect for your vacation.
-Some other pristine white-sand beaches you can also consider are Ho Tram Beach, Long Hai Beach, Can Gio Beach, or Ho Coc Beach.
+You'll be delighted to find stunning beaches just a 2 to 3-hour drive from the city.
+Located about 100 km east of Ho Chi Minh City, Vung Tau Beach is the most popular destination, offering a variety of accommodations from budget to luxury, perfect for your getaway.
+Additionally, consider visiting the pristine shores of Ho Tram Beach, Long Hai Beach, Can Gio Beach, or Ho Coc Beach for more beautiful experiences.

 When should I visit Ho Chi Minh City?